 You can only “hate the sin and love the sinner” by committing three sins.
 First, you must judge that the other person’s activity is a sin.
 Second, you must judge that the other person is a sinner.
 Third, you have made yourself a judge of sin, even though as a sinner, you are not qualified to judge sin.

-Many times patients are so ill, that if they knew the true extent of their illness, just their despair could kill them.
+If, despite all this, you are a special person whom God has authorized to judge sins, think of this: Many times patients are so ill, that if they knew the true extent of their illness, just their despair could kill them.
 So doctors work diplomatically, dispensing information only as it is needed to help the patient along.
 If a surgeon told your mother the brutal truth, and it caused her to die of a heart attack, wouldn’t you hold the surgeon responsible?

 Some sinners are so deep in sin, that if you reveal the extent of their sinfulness, in your exuberance of hating sin, they despair of ever reaching spiritual health and plunge themselves headlong into hell.
 I spoke to a man once who had drowned himself in sin, because his pastor had convinced him he was going to hell, and the man reasoned that if he was going to hell anyway, it didn’t matter what he did on the way down.
 People without hope have no reason for virtue.
+The pastor’s error was in attempting to love the man while hating his sin.
+I maintain the incident demonstrates that it is not humanly possible to make that distinction in practice.

 Can’t a herald of the gospel have the grace and tact of a surgeon and still be effective?
 And if not, how can a purveyor of bad news be called an evangelist?
 Shall we minimize sin?
 By no means!
 But didn’t someone important say that laws were made for people and not people for laws?
 What good is it if orthodoxy is vindicated, but all the sinners are lost?
 So why waste time hating sin, when there are sinners who need to be loved?